Fun Things To Do in Cordoba

 - Casa de Sefarad: another small museum about Jewish history in the area.
 They also host musical performances and other events so be sure to check out what is on.

-Food and Drink in Córdoba
+Places to Eat & Drink in Córdoba

 Smoothies, salads, sandwiches and other healthy treats can be had at La Bicicleta.
 It’s vegetarian friendly too.

 Califa is the place to go for craft beer in Córdoba.
 Excellent brews and friendly staff.
 If you like beer, go here!